 Power off and restart

 Hold down the power button until the screen changes and the 'slide to power off' slider appears.
 (This should take about four to five seconds.)
 Then slide the slider so the phone powers down.
 The screen will turn black.
+(On an iPhone without a Home button, such as the iPhone 11 Pro, you'll have to hold the power button and the volume down button at the same time.)

 To restart the phone, hold down the power button again.
 This time it should take about 10 seconds.
 The Apple logo will appear; at this point you can let go of the power button.
-Wait until the passcode entry screen appears (you need to enter a passcode instead of using Touch ID the first time you unlock a phone after powering up) and then unlock the phone.
+Wait until the passcode entry screen appears (you need to enter a passcode instead of using Touch ID/Face ID the first time you unlock a phone after powering up) and then unlock the device.

 Has this fixed the problem?
 If not, you may need to take more drastic measures.